jexxa-projects/JexxaTutorials/BookStoreCN/README.md

 [main] INFO io.jexxa.utils.JexxaBanner - Used Message Sender Strategie  : [JMSSender]
 ```

-Note: In case you want to use a difference database, you have to:
+Note: In case you want to use a different database, you have to:

 1. Add the corresponding jdbc driver to [pom.xml](pom.xml) to dependencies-section.
 2. Adjust the section `#Settings for JDBCConnection to postgres DB` in [jexxa-test.properties](src/test/resources/jexxa-test.properties).